Tianyou-Song/ACO-JS/README.md

 ## Functionality and MVP Features

-- [] a canvas representing a Neutonian plane in which the ants travel
+- [] a canvas representing a plane in which the ants travel
 - [] user able to place points on the canvas representing nodes
 - [] user able to tweak the parameters of the algotithm
 - [] user able to hit start, and animation of ants traveling the paths between nodes start playing